vesnanervah/airdropHunter/README.md

 # This is a test task for AirDrop Hunter startup

-During task it is forbiden to use frameworks.
 Many of features in design are not described, yet exist, like blockchains slider-carousel or news slider.
-So i implemented them as i feel.
+So i implemented them as i feel, trying to not waste much time.

 ## Stack